aws-amplify/docs/docs/lib/predictions/fragments/native_common/getting-started/common.md

 amplify push
 ```

-Upon completion, `amplifyconfiguration.json` will be updated to reference provisioned backend resources.
+Upon completion, `amplifyconfiguration.json` will be updated to reference the newly provisioned backend resources.

 ## Install Amplify Libraries